Answered By: Laura Sider Last Updated: Apr 07, 2020 Views: 2520

 If you see an item in our online catalog that is marked "non-circulating," it means that the book cannot be checked out for use outside of the building.
 You are welcome to use non-circulating items in the library.

 The record for the item will always specify whether or not an item circulates.
-This information can be found in the "location field" or the "local notes" field.
+In the example below, you will see the location of the item and a note that the item is "Non-Circulating".)

 Still have questions?
 Email askyalelibrary@yale.edu